aws/amazon-vpc-cni-k8s/docs/network-policy-faq.md

 **Q) Are there any instance types that do not support Network Policies?
 Is Fargate supported?**

 Network policies are currently not supported on GPU instances or Fargate Pods.
 The AMI for GPU instances lacks the required kernel version of v5.10 or later, and Fargate does not support eBPF.

+**Q) Are Windows nodes compatible with Network Policies?**

+No, Network Policies cannot be used with Windows nodes.

 **Q) Can Network Policies be applied in host networking mode?**